Arsha02/car-price-prediction/README.md

 ## 📝 How to Run

-1. Open the notebook in Google Colab or Jupyter
+1. Open the notebook in Google Colab or Jupyter('car_price_prediction.ipynb')
 2. Upload the dataset (`.csv` file)
 3. Run the cells step by step